UPDATE: Three men charged in relation to killing of senior Abbotsford couple - Maple Ridge News

 IHIT spokesman Sgt.
 Timothy Pierotti said at a press conference that one of the men knew the De Jongs, although he wasn’t sure which one nor did he know in what capacity or whether any of the suspects are related to one another.

+Pierotti also said he could not speak about any of the circumstances of the killings, including a possible motive, as the case is now before the courts.

-Pierotti said all three suspects are Surrey residents and were arrested in Surrey.
+He said all three suspects are Surrey residents and were arrested in Surrey on Friday morning.
+None have prior criminal records, he said.

+Abbotsford Police Chief Mike Serr said the department’s thoughts and prayers are with the De Jong family.

+“We know today’s arrests and charges don’t necessarily bring closure, but I hope they bring some level of comfort to a family that has truly suffered greatly with the loss of their family members,” he said.

 The De Jongs were found dead on the morning of May 9, 2022 in their home in the 33600 block of Arcadian Way, a rural road in east Abbotsford (west of the Abbotsford-Mission Highway between Clayburn and Bateman roads).